 Millions of sale transactions are done daily, all around the world.
 The subject matter of a contract of sale is ‘goods’.
 There are certain provisions which need to be fulfilled because it is demanded by the contract.
 These prerequisites can either be a condition and warranty.
 The condition is the fundamental stipulation of the contract of sale whereas Warranty is an additional stipulation.

 A little bit of bewilderment and confusion takes birth in the mind of all the people regarding these two terms as it is quite difficult to examine that which stated term is a condition or warranty.
-So, in this article, we are going to solve all your difficulties in understanding the difference between condition and warranty.
+So, in this article, we are going to solve all your difficulties in understanding the difference between condition and warranty, in sale of goods act.

 Content: Condition Vs Warranty